nx-lr/protea/readme.md

 ## Overview

-Protea is a language for building fullstack cross-platform apps and libraries for the modern and future web.
-Protea looks like JS, acts like JS, and compiles to the highest quality of clean, readable and performant JS, directly runnable in browsers and Node.
+SagaScript is a language for building fullstack cross-platform apps and libraries for the modern and future web.
+SagaScript looks like JS, acts like JS, and compiles to the highest quality of clean, readable and performant JS, directly runnable in browsers and Node.

 **Feature list:**

 - Human-understandable error messages
 - Blazing-fast compiler that outputs readable JS
+- Syntax inspired by modern languages, while still keeping its JavaScript style
+- First-class syntactic support for:
+  - Components
+  - Styling
+  - Schemas
+  - Queries
-- Familiar JavaScript-based syntax
+  - Testing
 - First-class JSX, CSS and GraphQL support
-- Extensible syntax and macros
 - Strong and robust type system
 - A mix of declarative and imperative approaches
 - Compilation to JavaScript or native code
 - Comprehensive standard library
-- Unified frontend and backend features
-- Built-in testing and profiling syntax
 - Support for JS, TS and other JS frameworks

 ---

 If you have any questions, comments or suggestions for the language, please feel free to open an issue on GitHub and I will promptly respond.
-Protea is currently still in its conceptual and experimental stage, as I am still experimenting on the language's grammar.
+SagaScript is currently still in its conceptual and experimental stage, as I am still experimenting on the language's grammar.

 ---

-# Protea's Reference
+# SagaScript's Reference

-This document serves as a guide to Protea's syntax and reference, and would be a big help for you if you already know some JavaScript and TypeScript.
+This document serves as a guide to SagaScript's syntax and reference, and would be a big help for you if you already know some JavaScript and TypeScript.
 This reference is structured in a way that can be read from top to bottom, and later concepts will be easily found and recognized.

+SagaScript is inspired by many modern languages, such as Scala, Kotlin, Go, ReScript, Rust, C# and some other modern languages, while still maintaining a familiar syntax and design to JavaScript, Flow and TypeScript.

 ## Hello World!